 \end{theorem}

-The remainder of this paper is organized as follows.
-Sections~2 and~3 contain the proofs of Theorems~\ref{1} and~\ref{2} are provided in Sections~2 and~3, respectively.
-In Section~4, we present an example of a singular kernel associated with fractional Brownian motion that satisfies assumptions {\bf (H$^\gamma_1$)}, {\bf (H$^\gamma_3$)} for a Volterra equation associated with fractional Brownian motion and derives an explicit rate.
-Section~5 reports numerical experiments, including two test cases and a comparison with the classical Euler--Maruyama scheme, demonstrating the improved stability of the proposed method in the presence of time singularities.
+The remainder of the paper is organized as follows.
+Sections~2 and~3 contain the proofs of Theorems~\ref{1} and~\ref{2}, respectively.
+Section~4 verifies {\bf (H$^\gamma_1$)}--{\bf (H$^\gamma_3$)} for a Volterra equation associated with fractional Brownian motion and derives an explicit rate.
+Section~5 reports numerical experiments, including comparisons with the classical EM scheme, highlighting the improved stability of the proposed method in the presence of time singularities.

-\section{Proof of Theorem \ref{1}}
+\section{Proof of Theorem~\ref{1}}